rShetty/awesome-podcasts/README.md

-## Collection of Important Podcasts for software engineers
+## Awesome list of Important Podcasts for software engineers

 List of podcasts which are helpful for software engineers/programmers.